+Biostats HW#3

+Total marks: 137/160

-Biostats HW#31.)
-Methods: Descriptive statistics are provided for mothers with infants that were small for gestational age (SGA), mothers with babies that were not small for gestational age, and for all mothers combined.
+1.)
+10/10 Methods: Descriptive statistics are provided for mothers with infants that were small for gestational age (SGA), mothers with babies that were not small for gestational age, and for all mothers combined.
 For continuous variables, the mean, standard deviation, minimum, and maximum are provided.
 For categorical variables, percentages are provided.
 For subjects with missing values, these subjects were excluded only from aspects of the analysis that included the variable for which the value is missing.

 Results: